Jacobian

 The intermediate matrix \(\mathbf{f}_2'\,\mathbf{f}_1'\) has \(q \times n\) entries, which is much

 larger than any row vector in reverse mode when \(n\) is large (the typical parameter regime).
+This

-This is the fundamental reason deep networks are trained with reverse-mode autodiff rather than
+is the fundamental reason deep networks are trained with reverse-mode autodiff rather than

-forward-mode: for scalar loss and high-dimensional parameters, reverse mode is optimal.
+forward-mode.
+For scalar loss and high-dimensional parameters, reverse mode is optimal.

 The VJP and Memory